 Organic solvents are carbon-based substances that are capable of dissolving or dispersing other substances.
-The storage of organic solvents has been identified as a drinking water threat because, under certain circumstances, the following contaminants pose a hazard to drinking water sources: carbon tetrachloride, chloroform, methylene chloride (dichloromethane) and pentachlorophenol.
+The storage of organic solvents has been identified as a drinking water threat because, under certain circumstances, the following contaminants (specified in the initial Tables of Drinking Water Threats) pose a hazard to drinking water sources: carbon tetrachloride, chloroform, methylene chloride (dichloromethane) and pentachlorophenol.
 Many are recognized as carcinogens, reproductive hazards and neurotoxins.